How can we champion climate change work from the top and direct action?

 Bringing a new tool into decision making process is not easy; it requires both top-level buy-in but also understanding and compliance from officers.
 To assist with lead officers rating each segment accurately the tool is accompanied by detailed guidance with questions about each category carefully tailored in collaboration with representatives from key departments across the council.
 An Officer in the Carbon Neutral Cornwall Team has been placed in charge of developing and embedding this tool and is currently training all relevant staff in its use through meetings, conferences and lunch & learn sessions.

 - Webinar: Scrutinising climate action

-Drawing on our recent publication ‘10 questions to ask if you are scrutinising climate change’, this event will outline a practical approach for scrutineers to understand and seek oversight on climate action in their localities.
-It is designed to explore questioning, identify key stakeholders, plan effective scrutiny work and consider the impacts that scrutiny can expect to deliver on this issue.
+Drawing on the LGA’s publication ‘10 questions to ask if you are scrutinising climate change’, the event outlined a practical approach for scrutineers to understand and seek oversight on climate action in their localities.
+It was designed to explore questioning, identify key stakeholders, plan effective scrutiny work and consider the impacts that scrutiny can expect to deliver on this issue.

 Fee: The cost of attending this programme is fully subsidised.
-This includes accommodation, meals, course materials and tuition.
+This includes course materials and tuition.